vllm-project/vllm/docs/source/getting_started/amd-installation.rst

 You can build and install vLLM from source.

-First, build a docker image from `Dockerfile.rocm`, and then launch a docker container from the docker image.
+First, build a docker image from `Dockerfile.rocm <https://github.com/vllm-project/vllm/blob/main/Dockerfile.rocm>`_ and launch a docker container from the image.

-The `Dockerfile.rocm` is designed to support both ROCm 5.7 and ROCm 6.0 and later versions.
+`Dockerfile.rocm <https://github.com/vllm-project/vllm/blob/main/Dockerfile.rocm>`_ uses ROCm 6.0 by default, but also supports ROCm 5.7.
 It provides flexibility to customize the build of docker image using the following arguments:

 * `BASE_IMAGE`: specifies the base image used when running ``docker build``, specifically the PyTorch on ROCm base image.
 We have tested ROCm 5.7 and ROCm 6.0.
 The default is `rocm/pytorch:rocm6.0_ubuntu20.04_py3.9_pytorch_2.1.1`
 * `BUILD_FA`: specifies whether to build CK flash-attention.
 The default is 1.
 For `Radeon RX 7900 series (gfx1100) <https://rocm.docs.amd.com/projects/radeon/en/latest/index.html>`_, this should be set to 0 before flash-attention supports this target.